-Subsurface Sewage Disposal Programs & Septic Systems
+Subsurface Sewage Disposal & Septic Systems

 The HVHD Sanitarians work to ensure that septic systems are located and installed according to the Connecticut Public Health Code.
 Properly installed and maintained septic systems reduce the risk of contaminating groundwater and reduce the health risk of exposure to untreated sewage to our residents.